mahdi-rezainiya/html-css/README.md

-# html-css
+# Html-Css
-# this is just a training file for html & css
+# This is just a training file for html & css
-# this directory contains animations & color designs & website designs & login forms
+# This directory contains animations & color designs & website designs & login forms